fxm90/dev-notes/README.md

 ## 43 - How to test a delegate protocol
 🧪 Delegation is a common pattern whenever one object needs to communicate to another object (1:1 communication).
-In this gist I show you how to elegantly test a delegate-protocol from a view-model, by creating a mock and validate the invoked method(s) using an enum:
+In this gist I show you how to test a delegate-protocol from a view-model, by creating a mock and validate the invoked method(s) using an enum:
 [Example on how to elegantly test a delegate protocol](https://gist.github.com/fxm90/106fd802f869d3d259d672d0416b66fa)